 a.
 On any force play, the runner, in the vicinity of the base, must slide on the ground before the base and in a direct line between the two bases.
-It is permissible for the slider's momentum to carry him through the base in the baseline extended (see diagram).
+It is permissible for the slider's momentum to carry them through the base in the baseline extended (see diagram).

 Exception-A runner need not slide directly into a base as long as the runner slides or runs in a direction away from the fielder to avoid making contact or altering the play of the fielder.
+The umpire may use judgement due to the unusual nature of a play such as when a runner does not slide and is safe at the base before the throw arrives or slides directly to a base from a position not in a direct line between bases, as long as there is no issue with safety or interference.
 Interference shall not be called.

-- 1) "On the ground" means either a head-first slide or a slide with one leg and buttock on the ground before the base. - 2) "Directly into a base" means the runner's entire body (feet, legs, trunk and arms) must stay in a straight line between the bases.
+- 1) "On the ground" means either a headfirst slide or a slide with one leg and buttock on the ground before the base. - 2) "Directly into a base" means the runner's entire body (feet, legs, trunk and arms) must stay in a straight line between the bases.